All settings explained, including two new ones

 Select "Never" to show the puzzle completion pane after completing a puzzle.

-Select "When solved" to switch to the next puzzle automatically after solving a puzzle correctly, but show the puzzle completion pane after failing to solve a puzzle.
+Select "When solved" to switch to the next puzzle automatically after solving a puzzle correctly,

 The default is "Never".